msysbio/microbetag/docs/cytoApp.md

-One may select from the two top buttons on the `Edges` panel to show only edges with pathwawy complementarities or seed complementarities.
+One may select from the two top buttons on the `Edges` panel to show only edges with pathway complementarities or seed complementarities.

 By clinking on a potential metabolic interaction edge,